Bandhani

 Earliest evidence of Bandhani dates back to Indus Valley civilization where dyeing was done as early as 4000 B.C.
-The earliest example of the most pervasive type of Bandhani dots can be seen in the 6th century paintings depicting the life of Buddha found on the wall of Cave 1 at Ajanta.
+The earliest example of the most pervasive type of Bandhani dots can be seen in the 6th century paintings depicting the life of Buddha found on the wall of Cave at Ajanta.
 Bandhani is also known as Bandhej Saree, Bandhni, Piliya, and Chungidi in Tamil and regional dialects.
 Other tying techniques include Mothra, Ekdali and Shikari depending on the manner in which the cloth is tied.
 The final products are known with various names including Khombi, Ghar Chola, Patori and Chandrokhani.

+Etymology

+The term bandhani is derived from the Sanskrit verbal root bandh ("to bind, to tie").

 Overview

 The art of Bandhani is a highly skilled process.
 The technique involves dyeing a fabric which is tied tightly with a thread at several points, thus producing a variety of patterns like Chandrakala, Bavan Baug, Shikari etcetera; depending on the manner in which the cloth is tied.
 The main colour used in Bandhana are yellow, red, blue, green and black.
 Each colour is traditionally tied to specific cultural meaning.
 Red is a symbol of marriage and is connected to rituals of married women, yellow stands for spring and is connected to both the season and childbirth, saffron is the colour of renouncer of the world and connects with warriors ready to give up their life in war or to yogis who give up worldly life, black and maroon are used for mourning.